The Complete Kitchen Lighting Guide: Transform Your Space With Bright Ideas You Never Knew Existed (+22 Kitchen Lighting Ideas)

 2. Glass Pendant Lights

-Glass pendant lights catch the light in such a beautiful way, almost like little orbs that brighten the kitchen without weighing it down or being too much or too glaring.
+Glass pendant lights catch light in a really nice way.
+Like little orbs that brighten things up without feeling heavy or too intense.

 3. Flush Mount Ceiling Light

-If you want a clean look, choose a design with a frosted diffuser, match the finish to your cabinet hardware and pair it with dimmable bulbs so you can adjust the brightness throughout the day.
+Want it clean?
+Get one with a frosted diffuser, match the finish to your cabinet hardware, use dimmable bulbs so you can adjust it throughout the day.

 4. Globe Pendant Lights